 Now, on to my blog:

 Have you ever been in a situation where you’re surrounded by people much younger than yourself?
 Have you ever felt invisible as they talk past you?
-A similar experience might occur even when the others are closer to your age, but they all know each other or attend the same class or go to the same church/temple/mosque, etc., and you’re the odd man out.
+A similar experience might occur even when the others are closer to your age, but they all know each other or attend the same class/club/church/temple/mosque/whatever, and you’re the odd man out.
 This might happen when you’re seated at a table while attending an event, marking time in a waiting room, or at any other venue where you find yourself surrounded by strangers who are with others in a common grouping.

 The others might be polite to you if you do manage to interject something, but they quickly turn back to their peers.
 In the case of those much younger, you notice the chatter centers around subjects that don’t interest you: a certain type of music, jobs, children’s play dates, someone you don’t know, or things that you’ve outgrown.

-You want to shout out your credentials: I’m bright; I’m well-educated; I’m well-traveled; I’m interesting, etc. But, of course, you don’t; that’s socially unacceptable.
+You want to shout out your credentials: I’m bright; I’m educated; I’m well-traveled; I’m interesting.
+But, of course, you don’t; that’s socially unacceptable.
 So, you sit there in silence feeling awkward and rejected.

 I’ve heard some seniors say that they don’t like being around large groups their own age.
 They prefer to be with younger people as it makes them feel young.
 I’ve never understood that.
 I can’t imagine what they even talk about.

 Yes, there are some situations where the meeting centers around a specific topic common to all present, and age differences don’t matter.
-There, also, might be specific individuals who easily bridge the age gap.
+There also might be specific individuals who easily bridge the age gap.
 But, those are the exception, not the norm.
 I find it much more comfortable to be with others in my same age group.
-We have a commonality of experiences and are no longer focused on the things done by age specific younger generations such as child rearing, careers, etc.
+We have a commonality of experiences and are no longer focused on the things done by age specific younger generations such as child rearing and careers.

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: firstname.lastname@example.org.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.